-- 17.1 The Licensing Authority is responsible for the registration of small society lotteries. - 17.2 A society is a non-commercial organisation established and conducted: - for charitable proposes - for the purpose of enabling participation in, or of supporting - sport, athletics or a cultural activity; or - for any other non-commercial purpose other than that of private gain and the proceeds of any lottery must be devoted to those purposes - 17.3 The total value of tickets to be put on sale per single lottery must be £20,000 or less or the aggregate value of tickets to be put on sale for all lotteries in a calendar year must not exceed £250,000.
-If either of these values is exceeded, the society will need to be licensed by the Gambling Commission to operate large lotteries. - 17.4 Applications for registration must be made in accordance with the Small Society Lotteries (Registration of Non-Commercial Societies) Regulations 2007. - 17.5 An application may be refused on the following grounds: - An operating licence held by the applicant for registration has been revoked or an application for an operating licence by the applicant for registration has been refused within the past five years - The applicant is not a non-commercial society - A person who will or may be connected with the promotion of the lottery has been convicted of a relevant offence - Information provided in or with the application for registration is found to be false or misleading - 17.6 Registrations run for an unlimited period, unless the registration is cancelled or revoked. - 17.7 The limits placed on small society lotteries are as follows: - At least 20% of the lottery proceeds must be applied to the purposes of the society; - No single prize may be worth more than £25,000; - Rollovers between lotteries are only permitted where every lottery affected is also a small society lottery promoted by the same society and the maximum single prize is £25,000; - Every ticket in the lottery must cost the same and the society must take payment for the ticket before entry into the draw is allowed. - 17.8 No later than three months after each lottery draw, returns must be sent to the Licensing Authority containing the following information: - The arrangements for the lottery
+- 17.1 The Licensing Authority is responsible for the registration of small society lotteries.
+Licensing Authorities are required by paragraph 44 of Schedule 11 of the Act to record details of the society on a register.
+The authority holds a public register and once the application for registration has been accepted and entered on the local register, the licensing authority will then notify both the applicant and the Gambling Commission of the registration as soon as practicable. - 17.2 A society is a non-commercial organisation established and conducted: - for charitable proposes - for the purpose of enabling participation in, or of supporting - · sport, athletics or a cultural activity; or - for any other non-commercial purpose other than that of private gain and the proceeds of any lottery must be devoted to those purposes - 17.3 The total value of tickets to be put on sale per single lottery must be £20,000 or less or the aggregate value of tickets to be put on sale for all lotteries in a calendar year must not exceed £250,000.
+If either of these values is exceeded, the society will need to be licensed by the Gambling Commission to operate large lotteries. - 17.4 Applications for registration must be made in accordance with the Small Society Lotteries (Registration of Non-Commercial Societies) Regulations 2007. - 17.5 An application may be refused on the following grounds: - An operating licence held by the applicant for registration has been revoked or an application for an operating licence by the applicant for registration has been refused within the past five years - The applicant is not a non-commercial society - A person who will or may be connected with the promotion of the lottery has been convicted of a relevant offence - Information provided in or with the application for registration is found to be false or misleading

-- The total proceeds of the lottery

-- The amounts deducted for prizes

-- The amounts deducted for expenses

-- · The amount applied to the purposes of the society

-- Whether any expenses incurred in connection with the lottery were not paid for by deduction from the proceeds and, if so, the amount of such expenses and the sources from which they were paid.
+- 17.6 Registrations run for an unlimited period, unless the registration is cancelled or revoked. - 17.7 The limits placed on small society lotteries are as follows: - At least 20% of the lottery proceeds must be applied to the purposes of the society; - No single prize may be worth more than £25,000; - Rollovers between lotteries are only permitted where every lottery affected is also a small society lottery promoted by the same society and the maximum single prize is £25,000; - Every ticket in the lottery must cost the same and the society must take payment for the ticket before entry into the draw is allowed. - 17.8 No later than three months after each lottery draw, returns must be sent to the Licensing Authority containing the following information: - The arrangements for the lottery - The total proceeds of the lottery - The amounts deducted for prizes - The amounts deducted for expenses - The amount applied to the purposes of the society - Whether any expenses incurred in connection with the lottery were not paid for by deduction from the proceeds and, if so, the amount of such expenses and the sources from which they were paid.